MSc Management and Implementation of Development Projects / Course details

 Intellectual skills

-understanding of whole-person learning as the underpinning of continuous professional growth
+Show appreciation of the importance of whole-person learning as the underpinning of continuous professional growth

 Practical skills

-handling one’s own wishes when they differ from someone else’s
+Manage personal goals and opinions when they differ from someone else’s

 Transferable skills and personal qualities

-discipline to reflect systematically on one’s own and others’ progress through everyday challenges
+Discipline: to reflect systematically on one’s own and others’ progress through everyday challenges

 Assessment methods